Oil prices slip from multi-month highs on demand concerns

 Swiss bank UBS expects Brent crude to reach $90 a barrel this quarter, it said in a note to clients, citing OPEC+ production cuts and projected declines in oil inventories.

-(Reporting by Robert Harvey in London, Katya Golubkova in Tokyo and Trixie Yap in SingaporeEditing by David Goodman)
+(Reporting by Robert Harvey in London, Arunima Kumar in Bengaluru, Katya Golubkova in Tokyo and Trixie Yap in SingaporeEditing by David Goodman)